For journalists & analysts

 Short (≈ 60 words)

-Appalogue is a Florida-registered software studio building bimi — a voice-first, memory-rich AI agent for macOS, inspired by Apple's 1987 Knowledge Navigator concept. bimi runs on Apple Foundation Models by default, keeps an editable constellation of what it remembers about you, and routes cloud work transparently, with the provider named per request.
+Appalogue is a Florida-registered software studio building bimi — a memory-rich AI assistant for macOS that adapts to its user's work. bimi runs a local model by default, keeps an editable constellation of what it remembers about you, and routes cloud work transparently, with the provider named per request.

 Medium (≈ 130 words)

-Appalogue LLC is a one-person Apple-native software studio building bimi, a voice-first AI agent for macOS that traces its design back to Apple's 1987 Knowledge Navigator concept.
+Appalogue LLC is a one-person Mac-first software studio building bimi, a memory-rich AI assistant for macOS built on a simple bet: an assistant is only as good as its memory — and its usefulness compounds when it adapts to your work.
 Where mainstream chatbots are stateless web tabs hosted on someone else's servers, bimi is a SwiftUI Mac app with an on-device default lane, a structured editable memory, and per-request transparency about every cloud call.

 The product ships in beta today.
-Memory architecture, voice diarization, and a hub-and-spoke topology across iPhone, iPad, Watch, Vision, and Apple TV are landing in waves.
+Memory architecture, voice diarization, and a hub-and-spoke topology across iPhone, iPad, Watch, Vision Pro, and TV are landing in waves.
 Appalogue is bootstrapped, has no third-party telemetry SDKs in the binary, and treats the privacy posture as the product — not a setting.

 Long (≈ 220 words)

 bimi is a SwiftUI Mac application, end-to-end.
-Its default execution lane is on-device, using Apple Foundation Models for classification, extraction, and short-form chat, with MLX for embedding and rerank.
-Long-form reasoning spills to whatever cloud provider the user configures (Anthropic, OpenAI, or anything OpenAI-compatible), and every cloud call is named in the sidebar.
+Its default execution lane is on-device, using a local model for classification, extraction, and memory work, with local embeddings for retrieval.
+Long-form reasoning runs on whatever provider the user configures (Anthropic, OpenAI, or anything OpenAI-compatible), and every cloud call is named in the sidebar.

 The product's centerpiece is the Memory Constellation — a category-organised, editable graph of every fact bimi remembers about its user.
 Each fact has provenance, confidence, sensitivity, and graph links to related memories.
 The user can browse, edit, hold in review, or delete any fact; nothing about the user exists in a place they can't inspect.